Code-Institute-Submissions/IBrazyI-The-Drunken-Goblin/README.md

 ### Edit
 - Placeholder text shows information of character to be edited.
 - Submitting form without re-entering details doesn't change database data as intended.
+#### Testing for re-submit (29/11/21)
+- Text within edit form now auto filled correctley, no longer placeholder text.
+- Form can now not be submitted without an image.
+- New images are uploaded and saved correctley to websites cloudinary API and display as intend within the tavern.html and profile.html.
+-

 ### Devices
 - Galaxy S9: Works as intended.